 Petkim works to increase production capacity

-In 2008 the alliance between SOCAR and Turcas Petrol / Injaz Projects won a tender to buy a 51 percent stake in chemical projects, offering $2.04 billion.
+In 2008, the alliance between SOCAR and Turcas Petrol / Injaz Projects won a tender to buy 51 percent stake of chemical concern, offering $2.04 billion.
 Now Turkey imports 70-75 percent of its demanded chemical products.
 Investments in the development of Petkim will reduce imports by 30 percent.

-The Petkim Petrokimya Holding manufactures plastic packaging, fabric, PVC and detergents.
-It is the only Turkish producer of such products and exports a quarter of the production.
+The Petkim Petrokimya Holding manufactures plastic packaging, fabric, PVC, detergents.
+It is the only Turkish producer of such products.
+The company exports a quarter of the production.